sloria/www/content/2015-09-29-marshmallow-2.md

 I will continue to merge bug fixes into the 1.2 release line.
 No new 1.x feature releases are planned.
 New libraries in the [marshmallow-code](https://github.com/marshmallow-code) GitHub organization will likely support marshmallow>=2.0 only.

 ## And more…

  Several refinements were made to the marshmallow API.
 For details, see the [changelog](https://marshmallow.readthedocs.io/en/latest/changelog.html#changelog).
 For a guide on upgrading from marshmallow 1, see the [upgrading guide](https://marshmallow.readthedocs.io/en/latest/upgrading.html#upgrading).

- Special thanks to everyone who contributed and reported issues; you made this release awesome.
+ Special thanks to everyone who contributed and reported issues.
+You made this release awesome.